How does Twitter account moderation work? Dynamics of account creation and suspension on Twitter during major geopolitical events: Discussion

-In the spirit of transparency and open research, we plan to publicly share the two datasets collected for this study.
+In the spirit of transparency and open research, we provide public access to the two datasets collected for this study.
 Both datasets consist of public posts collected via APIs that are accessible to the general public.
 To abide by Twitter's terms of service we only release IDs of tweets.
-These can be used to retrieve the data analyzed in this paper with the exception of posts that have been removed or made private by users, thus limiting reproducibility analyses.
+These can be used to retrieve the data analyzed in this paper, with the exception of posts that have been removed or made private by users, thus limiting reproducibility analyses.
+At the time of this writing, we also acknowledge that access for researchers to Twitter's API might be limited in light of the new policies, and this might hinder future usage of our resources.
 Following standard ethical guidelines, we did not attempt to identify or de-anonymize users, and we only report aggregate analyses.
-Project approved by USC IRB (\#UP-21-00005-AM001).
+We acknowledge that malicious actors might exploit our results to better understand platforms' moderation policies and devise strategies to avoid being detected and suspended, especially when conducting harmful campaigns during relevant global events.